 About the Itasca Building

-The Itasca was the first loft condominium development in Minnesota and is the recipient of the prestigious 2009 AIA Minnesota 25-Year Award.
+The Itasca was the first loft condominium development in Minnesota and recipient of the prestigious 2009 AIA Minnesota 25-Year Award.
 Cunningham Group Architecture developed a plan to transform the 100-year-old building in the heart of the warehouse district into 180,000 square feet of office space and 71 custom condominiums.

 Love What They Did With the Place

-Some of the features I especially love about this loft are the abundance of exposed brick, the wood ceilings, the free-standing fireplace and the teakwood builtin bookcases and shelves.
+Some of the features I especially love about this loft are the abundance of exposed brick, the wood ceilings, the free-standing fireplace, and the teakwood built-in bookcases and shelves.
 The living space was divided thoughtfully and deliberately.
 I love the two separate loft areas, which affords privacy for a home office.
 Note how each bedroom is approached from a different area of the main living space.
 The result is a contemporary urban home that exudes warmth while being stylish and chic.

 A Few Good Things To Know

 - The Audio/Video system was designed for the space and will remain.
-It includes a high-res Samsung plasma TV and Blu-ray player, and a Pioneer 7-channel, two-zone surround sound receiver with matched high-quality Polk speakers.
+It includes a high-res Samsung plasma TV and Blu-ray player and a Pioneer 7-channel, two-zone surround sound receiver with matched high-quality Polk speakers.

 What the Current Owners Enjoy Most

 The movement of light through the living space, as the sun and moon, pour through the big, south-facing windows and circular skylights.
 "It's a bit like living at Stonehenge; the patterns are always changing.
 We find we're more in touch with the weather and the seasons than when we lived in a house."